JakeC007/JakeC007.github.io/_posts/2021-04-19-swatties-guide-applying-cs-programs.md

+2022 UPDATE: Read chapter 1 of *A Field Guide To Grad School* in addition to this post.

 As a college senior I thought it would be nice to write the guide to applying to graduate school that I wish I had when I started this process.
 So without further ado I present to you "A Swattie's Guide To Applying To CS PhD Programs" or "How I Did It"

 ![Fictitious book entitled "How I Did It by Victor Frankenstein"](https://jakec007.github.io/assets/img/young_frankenstein_how_I_did_it.png)